uncbiag/registration/README.md

 # Related work

-The first work on deep-learning for non-parametric medical image registration [Yang16] predicted the initial momentum of an LDDMM solution, hence was already able to guarantee diffeomorphic transformations.
+The first work on deep-learning for non-parametric medical image registration [Yang16](#yang16) predicted the initial momentum of an LDDMM solution, hence was already able to guarantee diffeomorphic transformations.
 Because it is based on patch-wise predictions, it can be applied to very large images if needed.
 This work was extended and extensively analyzed in [Yang17], showing competitive performance with state-of-the-art optimization-based deformable image registration approaches; it also included deep-network models to predict displacement and velocity fields.
 Follow-up work focused on learning the registration metric [Niethammer19]; jointly learning to predict affine transformations and a nonparametric transformation [Shen19a] (including multi-step approaches and training to encourage symmetric models); as well as extensions of the LDDMM approach to spatio-temporal regularizers (i.e., that move with the deforming images) also within a deep-network approach [Shen19b].

 Bibtex entries for this related work can be found here [[bibtex]](citations.bib) and the citations are listed in the next section.

 # Bibliography

-[Yang16] Fast Predictive Image Registration [[pdf]](https://arxiv.org/pdf/1607.02504.pdf) [[code]](https://github.com/rkwitt/FastPredictiveImageRegistration)\
+<a id="yang16">[[Yang16]]</a> Fast Predictive Image Registration [[pdf]](https://arxiv.org/pdf/1607.02504.pdf) [[code]](https://github.com/rkwitt/FastPredictiveImageRegistration)\
 Xiao Yang, Roland Kwitt, Marc Niethammer.
 DLMIA 2016.

 <img src="images/dlmia_network.png" alt="fast_predictive" width="300"/><br>